 On his first day at Holberton, Simien took the train from his grandparents’ house to the edge of the Tenderloin, the neighborhood that was once home to San Francisco’s premier jazz club, where Miles Davis recorded several live albums.
 Over the past decade, a generous municipal tax credit has transformed the formerly working-class area into a haven for tech firms of the kind that Simien hoped to work for.
 His new school was less than a mile from the headquarters of Twitter and Uber.
 Holberton impressed Simien—the open-concept office looked like Ikea had furnished an Apple store; there were brightly colored chairs, glass walls, and communal wooden tables.
 “This was the kind of space I wanted to be working in,” he told me.
 “I walked in juiced.”

 Holberton advertised a project-based peer-teaching model: no instructors, just coding tasks it said were designed to help students get jobs.
 Students sat at the long tables in front of monitors, or in small conference rooms, while staff members spent their time tucked away in another room behind a glass door.
-This model allowed Holberton to do things on the cheap.
-It often relied on recent Holberton graduates to design its curriculum.
-For example, its machine-learning module, announced with much fanfare in December 2019, was designed by a twenty-five-year-old whose only coding experience outside of her time at Holberton was a free online course about deep learning.
+This model allowed Holberton to do things on the cheap.1 It often relied on recent Holberton graduates to help design its curriculum.

 From the outset, Simien struggled.
 He can be shy, and he felt bad asking other students to spend time helping him.
 “Programming was very foreign to me,” Simien recalled.
 “I had questions about everything.”
 While other students came into the program with a few computer-science classes under their belt, Simien had no basic knowledge of coding—something the school promised wouldn’t be a problem.
 “Holberton requires no prior coding experience.
 In fact, many of our best students came from backgrounds with no technical experience,” the school’s community manager, Charles Bathel, wrote in a blog post.